-I don’t recommend getting into trends like pogs, furbies or vaping, unless you’re prepared to make money in the short-run.
+I recommend against getting into trends like pogs, furbies or vaping, unless you’re prepared to make money in the short-run.

 Same for digital nomadism.
-All the people who were going to do it have either tried it and found out it wasn’t for them or never started.
+Most people who were going to do it have either tried it and found out it wasn’t for them, or never started.

 Here are two things to gauge demand I wish I had done before quitting my job:

 - Start by asking people about services they would like.
 If you are planning on going into the same industry as the one you are currently working in, ask your clients now.

 You can get paid to conduct market research.

 Get 5 people to give you financial commitments totaling 20 percent of your monthly break-even-point.
 If you can’t do this while you have a steady paycheck, imagine how hard it’ll be when you’re burning cash.